RandsEM/Princeton-Projects/README.md

 **Burrows Wheeler Compression**: 3 Part project that compresses and uncompresses binary sequences with loss-less data compression.
 - Burrows Wheeler Transform
     - Need to write the circular suffix array class that sorts the N suffixes of a string of length N
     - Does not generage N new strings for that will take O(X^2) characters for space complexity.
-Quadratic space is no go so a nested class it utilized that stores the start index of the original string
+Quadratic space is no go so a nested class it utilized that stores the start index of the original string for each rotation.
+    - The Burrows Wheeler Transform is the last column of characters in the sorted circular suffix array with the original index that the string appears in
+        - Goal of this transform is to bring sequences that contain identical characters closer together
+    -
 - Move to front encoding
 - Huffman Compression